Scenario-Transferable Semantic Graph Reasoning for Interaction-Aware Probabilistic Prediction: Experiments on Real-World Scenarios

 \subsubsection{Discussion and further impact}

 In fact, since both driving scenarios we considered are in urban area with the same speed limit, without the loss of generality, we assume that the overall driving styles under these two domains are similar (i.e. have similar distributions).
-Therefore, in our case, the train-test domain shift is mainly due to distinct map information and different inter-vehicle relations.
+Therefore, in our case, the train-test domain shift

+is mainly due to distinct map information and different inter-vehicle relations.
 However, if the driving style of the test domain is different from that of the training domain (e.g. two domains belong to different countries), zero-shot transfer may not have desirable performance and we may need an extra step to align the two domain distributions, which will be considered in our future works.

 In general, after the proposed model is offline trained using data collected from limited driving scenarios, it can be directly utilized online under unforeseen driving environments that have different road structures, traffic regulations, number of on-road agents, and agents' internal relations.
 Moreover, the proposed method is data-efficient since when a new scenario is encountered, no extra data have to be collected to re-train the model for prediction tasks.
-Indeed, when an autonomous vehicle is navigating in constantly changing environments, it might be incapable of collecting enough online data to train a new predictor under each upcoming scenario.
+Indeed, when an autonomous vehicle is navigating in constantly changing environments, it might be incapable of collecting enough online data to train a new predictor under each upcoming scenario. \YH{